 \section{Abstract}

 While Quantum Machine Learning (QML) holds great potential, its practical realization on Noisy Intermediate-Scale Quantum (NISQ) hardware has been hindered by the limitations of variational quantum circuits (VQCs).
 Recent evidence suggests that VQCs suffer from severe trainability and noise-related issues, leading to growing skepticism about their long-term viability.
 However, the possibility of implementing learning models directly at the pulse-control level remains comparatively unexplored and could offer a promising alternative.
 In this work, we formulate a pulse-based variant of data re-uploading, embedding trainable parameters directly into the native system’s dynamics.
 We benchmark our approach on a simulated superconducting transmon processor with realistic noise profiles.
 The pulse-based model consistently outperforms its gate-based counterpart, exhibiting higher test accuracy and improved generalization under equivalent noise conditions.
-Moreover, by systematically increasing noise strength, we show that pulse-level implementations retain higher fidelity for longer, demonstrating enhanced resilience to decoherence and control errors.
-These results suggest that pulse-native architectures, though less explored, may offer a viable and hardware-aligned path forward for practical QML in the NISQ era.
+Moreover, by systematically increasing noise strength, we show that the pulse-based model retains useful classification accuracy at depolarizing probabilities where its gate-based counterpart has already degraded to near-random performance.
+These results position pulse-native architectures as a viable and hardware-aligned path toward practical QML on current devices.